googleapis/google-cloud-cpp/google/cloud/documentai/README.md

 :construction:

+:warning: This library will not be declared GA until the quickstart is operable.

-This directory contains an idiomatic C++ client library for the [Cloud Document AI API][cloud-service-docs], a service to Service to parse structured information from unstructured or semi-structured documents using state-of-the-art Google AI such as natural language, computer vision, translation, and AutoML.
+This directory contains an idiomatic C++ client library for the [Cloud Document AI API][cloud-service], a service that uses machine learning on a scalable cloud-based platform to help your organization efficiently scan, analyze, and understand documents.

 This library is **experimental**.
 Its APIs are subject to change without notice.